Dear New Mom,

 I grew up around cats and am used to them generally leaving me alone and being calm and gentle.
 Our kitten is the opposite, however.
 He is very energetic and pounces on things constantly.
 He also stalks us a lot.
 The pouncing on our feet and legs is disconcerting to my husband and me.
 When he pounces, he claws and bites and this frightens me.
 It seems to be getting worse.
 When I walk around, I feel the need to constantly scan the floor for him and to arm myself with a water gun, which does little good.
 Also, when I sit on the couch, he immediately jumps up onto it and stalks over to me.
 As soon as he gets to me, he pounces on my hands…I 'NO' longer feel comfortable sitting on the couch.

 We play with him a lot throughout the day with his toys, but as soon as he tires of these, he runs for us.
 I feel terrorized and have been eating and doing as much as possible in another room away from him.
 I never imagined I would feel so scared of a cat!
 We are planning to return him to the SPCA since we hate living like this.
 We pet him, play with him, and give him attention.
-I am already sick of dealing with him, and we've had him for just one week.
+I am already sick of dealing with him, and we have had him for just one week.
 Everyone says the behavior is normal for a kitten, but we are very unhappy with how he is upset our lives.
 Please comment. -Caroline

 If you do not think you can make a commitment to this creature, I suggest you return him as soon as possible so that he can be adopted while still young.
 Older cats have a very difficult time finding homes.